querkmachine/beeps.website/src/blog/2023-02-07-building-a-bat-bot.md

 It didn't show them.
 It turns out that cron tasks on GitHub work more like a queue.
 You can request that a job happens at the top of the hour, but that isn't when your code will run—that's only when your code will get added to the queue, and that queue is frequently anywhere from 10 to 35 minutes long.

 There isn't a whole lot you can do about this.
 Maybe queue the task super early and somehow keep it running until it hits the time you actually want to post?
 Seems wasteful.
 I figured this was a minor enough problem to just ignore.
-Bat pictures are not time sensitive, I just want one posted every hour or so.
+Bat pictures are not time-sensitive, I just want one posted every hour or so.

 ### Problem 2: Unstable server, unstable API